-- Lunenburg - a Unesco World Heritage site filled with historic homes, Fisherman’s Museum, antiques, shops and home of the famous Bluenose schooner
+- Lunenburg: A Unesco World Heritage site filled with historic homes, the Fisherman’s Museum, antiques, shops and home of the famous Bluenose schooner

-- Mahone Bay - the Wooden Boat Festival & unique shops and homes, makes Mahone Bay a favorite place to visit
+- Mahone Bay: The Wooden Boat Festival and unique shops and homes make Mahone Bay a favorite place to visit

-- Halifax - steeped in history with the Halifax Citadel, museums including Titanic exhibits, Historic Properties, the Public Gardens (Victorian)
+- Halifax: steeped in history with the Halifax Citadel, museums (including Titanic exhibits), historic properties and the Public Gardens (Victorian)

 There are so many things to do on Nova Scotia’s South Shore!

-- Beaches & Ocean walks - Hubbards beach is minutes away and features a lovely, white sand beach.
+- Beaches and ocean walks: Hubbards beach is minutes away and features a lovely white sand beach.
 There are several other beaches in the area where you can swim, walk and relax.

-- Golfing - Beautiful seaside golf courses at Chester and Lunenburg.
+- Golfing: Beautiful seaside golf courses in Hubbards, Chester and Lunenburg.